method-inc/Hero/README.md

 + The developer may also want to define an role => ability relationship via code.
     - This should be done in a centralized configuration section
     - This would be the default configuration essentially
-    - Need to setup Nuget to generate this file and give instructions on how to use it
+    - Need to setup Nuget to generate this file and give instructions on how to use it or inject in the correct place depending on the project
     - Defining roles would require its own permissions (Admin)
 + Create attributes for methods and classes.
 This will be how developers can set authorization to code based on roles.
     - Need to create a single attribute that would access the central authorization service